Synthetic cannabis ban starts to bite

 A spokesperson for the Christchurch Hospital Emergency Department said it had also seen 10 people in relation to synthetic products in the two weeks since the ban.

-Next story in National: Business as usual in Bangkok for NZer
+Next story in New Zealand: Business as usual in Bangkok for NZer

 Copyright © 2014, Radio New Zealand